 Discover Rhode Island was started nearly ten years ago with the goal of promoting small and mid-sized Rhode Island businesses.
 We’ve done that primarily through interviews with business owners and managers that discuss their businesses history, philosophy, products and services.
 We’ve produced 122 television shows so far that center around businesses in different Rhode Island cities and towns, special shows that feature specific industries, and our well known auto shows.
 Our videos have over 500,000 views and and that number is growing every day.
 We’re finding new cities and towns to feature, new businesses to profile, new automobiles to review, and new photos for our Rhode island image gallery.

 Rhode Island has a rich history of many different styles of architecture.
 Rhode Island has a thriving real estate market for sales and both long and short term rentals.
-Starting in November, we’ll be detailing one Featured Property of the Month” shown above by clicking here.
+Starting in November, we’ll be detailing one Featured Property of the Month.
 Search for real estate by town, or search for a Rhode Island Real estate agent.

 If you’re planning a wedding, Rhode Island is one of the top wedding destinations in the US.
 From farmhouse weddings to mansions on the ocean and everything in between, our wedding section has all best Rhode Island area wedding vendors and advice for planning your Rhode Island wedding!

 Our award-winning auto section has original automotive reviews, photography and video from international auto shows, directories for new car dealers, authorized service centers, auto body shops and insurance companies, plus galleries for local auto events like the latest Audrain Cars and Coffee held at Fort Adams in Newport RI.

 Featured Rhode Island Businesses